NF725-C21 - Motherboard MSI - Free user manual and instructions

 1T/2T Memory Timing

 When the DRAM Timing Mode is set to [Manual], the field is adjustable.
 This field controls the command rate.
-Selecting [1T] makes DRAM signal controller to run at 1 clock cycle rate.
+Selecting [1T] makes DRAM signal controller run at 1 clock cycle rate.
 Selecting [2T] makes DRAM signal controller run at 2 clock cycles rate.

 DCT Unganged Mode

-This feature is used to Integrate two 64-bit DCTs into a 128-bit interface.
+This feature is used to integrate two 64-bit DCTs into a 128-bit interface.

 FSB/DRAM Ratio